Chreggii/syntax-highlighter/Docs/API Specs/hCode Colorizer API.md

 ##### 200 OK

-Returns the colors corresponding to the hCode values.
+Returns the hexcode color corresponding to the hCode values.

 **Example response:**